 Sitting on the train from Florence to Riomaggiore, we were somewhat crushed to leave Villa Agape behind but excited at the same time … we had heard so much about Cinque Terre and were hoping that it was going to measure up.
-Then again, some naysayers had claimed that it was going to be crowded and touristy.
 Long story short, we needn’t have worried.
 Cinque Terre and “OUR” village of Riomaggiore exceeded our wildest expectations.
-Yes, there are a lot of folks come in via cruise ship and lots and lots of tourists that never leave the village centers BUT once you step off the beaten path, there’s literally nobody on the trails.
+Yes, there are a lot of folks that come in via cruise ship and lots and lots of tourists that never leave the village centers BUT once you get off the beaten path, there’s almost nobody on the trails.

 Since the entire village of Riomaggiore is built into the hills, there are quite literally no stair-free or flat parts.
 Which is awesome because once you leave the harbor and the village center behind, it’s just locals and a few adventurous tourists.

-We had found an amazing vacation rental on AirBnB and our hostess couldn’t have nicer.
+We had found an amazing vacation rental on AirBnB and our hostess couldn’t have been nicer.
 The apartment was super modern, had Wifi, we got lots of hiking tips and also had this killer view from our balcony.
-One of the coolest things was how cheap the food & wine were.
-We shopped every day for some bread, wine, salami, fresh mozzarella, wine, water and fruits and hardly left the store paying more than 15 Euros.
+One of the coolest things was how inexpensive the food & wine were.
+We shopped every day and hauled home some bread, wine, salami, fresh mozzarella, water and fruits for around 15 Euros.
+The local wine is amazing!

-On the first afternoon, we started our hike up to the Santuario di Nostra Signora di Montenero – our hostess had told us about the entrance to a somewhat hidden hiking path, it starts at the tourist information center that’s at the end of the town near the parking lots, winds up the mountain and offers spectacular views along the way.
+On the first afternoon, we started our hike up to the Santuario di Nostra Signora di Montenero – our hostess had told us about the entrance to a somewhat hidden hiking path which starts at the tourist information center at the end of the town near the parking lots, winds up the mountain and offers spectacular views along the way.
 There’s also a little restaurant (Il Sole al 180 Gradie) that is just perfect for a glass of wine & some awesome views of the coast.

-The next day, we took the train to Manarola and hiked up to Volastra, where we had a fabulous little lunch, before continuing our hike on to Corniglia.
+The next day, we took the train to Manarola and hiked up to Volastra where we had a fabulous little lunch before continuing our hike to Corniglia.

 As we hiked along the Cinque Terre, we only met a handful of hikers up in the mountains, mostly Europeans and all them super nice & helpful.

-We hiked from Corniglia to Vernazza (which has amazing gelato places!) and took it easy the next day when started out in Monterosso, where we rented beach chairs for the early parts of the day before hiking back to Vernazza in the afternoon.
+We hiked from Corniglia to Vernazza (which has amazing gelato places!) and took it easy the next day by starting out at the beach Monterosso where we rented beach chairs for the early parts of the day before hiking back to Vernazza in the afternoon.

 It was so cool to hike this entire stretch of coastline and we cannot wait to come back!!!